Luciano Micallef: Stamp design

 Between 1984 and 1996 he was commissioned by the Government of Malta to create designs for Maltese stamps.
-In 1984 he created designs to commemorate the 1984 Olympic Games held in the US, a set of Christmas stamps and designs to commemorate the 10th Anniversity of the Republic of Malta.
+In 1984 he created designs to commemorate the 1984 Olympic Games held in the US, a set of Christmas stamps and designs to commemorate the 10th Anniversary of the Republic of Malta.
 In 1985 he designed collections to commemorate Europa - European Music Year and The 76th Anniversary of the Uprising 7 July 1919.
 In 1986, he designed a range of stamps in honour of Malta's leading philanthropists and the 1986 Traditional collection of Christmas Stamps.
-Every year from 1986 to 1991 he designed a set of stamps featuring historic Maltese Uniforms.
+Every year from 1986 to 1991 he designed a set of stamps featuring historic Maltese uniforms.
 In 1993 saw the launch of a set of stamps depicting Scouts.
-He designed a set of stamps to commemorate The 100th Anniversary of the Modern Olympic Games that took place in 1996.
+He designed a set of stamps to commemorate the 100th anniversary of the modern Olympic Games that took place in 1996.

 Graphic design and printmaking

 In the early years of his career he was involved in printmaking, mainly etching and screen printing.
 He studied engraving at the Accademia di Belle Arti di Perugia.

 Micallef has created packaging designs, book covers and event posters for Unesco and other organisations.
 His paintings have been featured on phone cards and credit cards of banks and telecommunication companies.